China Bohai Bank raises $1.78 bln in Hong Kong IPO -sources

 Bohai Bank's fundraising eclipsed that of Smoore International 6969.HK, an e-cigarette and vaping device manufacturer, which last week raised $918 million.

-(Reporting by Scott Murdoch in Hong Kong; additional reporting Cheng Leng in Beijing; Editing by Edwina Gibbs)
+(Reporting by Scott Murdoch in Hong Kong; additional reporting Cheng Leng in Beijing; Editing by Edwina Gibbs and David Evans)

 ((Scott.Murdoch@thomsonreuters.com;))